netdata/netdata/integrations/cloud-notifications/integrations/pagerduty.md

 ### Prerequisites

 - A Netdata Cloud account
-- Access to the Netdata Space as an **Admin**
+- Access to the Space as an **Admin**
-- The Netdata Space needs to be on a paid plan
+- The Space needs to be on a paid plan
 - You need to have a PagerDuty service to receive events using webhooks.

 ### PagerDuty Server Configuration

-Steps to configure your PagerDuty to receive notifications from Netdata Cloud:

 1. Create a service to receive events from your services directory page on PagerDuty
 2. On the third step of the service creation, select `Events API V2` Integration